Board of Education

 Requesting to speak at The Board of Education meetings

 In order to speak at Board of Education meetings, you must fill out the digital form or return a physical copy to the District Office (1310 Winchester, Rd.
 Eudora, KS 66025).
-The formal and complete request form must be submitted to the board clerk (Amanda Brunkow) or superintendent of schools at least seven days before the meeting at which you wish to speak.
+The formal and complete request form must be submitted to the board clerk (Stefanie White) or superintendent of schools at least seven days before the meeting at which you wish to speak.

 Your request will be reviewed and one of three recommendations will be made: